RallyApps/rally-app-builder/readme.markdown

     init [name] [sdk_version] [server]
     Creates a new Rally App project

     build
     Builds the current App

     clone [organization] [repo]
     Creates a new Rally App project from an existing GitHub project.

+    run [port=1337]
+    Starts a local server and launches the App in the default browser

     watch
     Automatically builds the App when files are changed